Automate these tasks to Scale up your Learning Management System (LMS) easier and more cost-effectively.

 When a person signs up for a course, they get immediate access automatically – even if they registered via a separate marketing website or landing page tool.

-While some organisations have integrated a marketing website and e-commerce functionality into their Learning Management Systems, and for these organisations, enrolment is generally automated already.
+Some organisations have integrated a marketing website and e-commerce functionality into their Learning Management System for a single-application product, and for these organisations, enrolment is generally automated already.

-But others have a separate marketing website where they sell their courses.
-Typically, it’s where the purchase happens outside of the LMS where the automation of enrolment doesn’t happen.
-But you can achieve automated enrolments via a few different approaches.
+But other organisations have an LMS product, and a separate marketing website where they sell their courses.
+Most organisations that have separate LMS/membership sites don’t have this automated enrolment in place because of that disconnect.
+But all is not lost; you can achieve automated enrolments via a few different approaches.

 First is a direct integration.
-If both your marketing website and LMS is open-sourced or has a robust API, your developers should be able to create the custom integration required to automate the enrolment of learners.
+If both your marketing website and LMS is open-sourced or has a robust API, your developers should be able to create the custom integration required to move data between the two and automate the enrolment of learners.

 Secondly is via a CRM.
 If you can integrate both your marketing website and your LMS with a CRM, your marketing website can tag a user with their course purchase, and the LMS can look out for that tag and allocate course access accordingly.